 Students with Priority 0 enrollment get to enroll in classes first.
 Learn more about each priority type below.

 Priority 0 is reserved for students who are:

 - Homeless youth (per Assembly Bill 801: Homeless Youth Success in Higher Education Act)

 - CalWORKs, DSPS, and EOPS students

-- Members or former members of the Armed Forces or Military Reserves
+- Current or former members of the Armed Forces or Military Reserves

 Priority .5 enrollment is reserved for students who are graduating and/or transferring at the end of the upcoming semester.
 Students must meet with a counselor to get certified for Priority .5.

 Priority .75 enrollment is reserved for student athletes.

 - Continuing students (students who were taking classes during the prior semester)